great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 - The relevant code you're trying to run.

-- The version of GX Core you're using.
+- The version of GX OSS you're using.

 - A detailed explanation of what you're trying to resolve including what attempts you've made on your own to date.